Recently, I saw an amazing ad while I was doing research about marketing campaigns.

-That’s why you should conduct NPS surveys, ask for feedback, ask for reviews, and keep them in the loop along with you as much as you can.
+That’s why you should conduct NPS surveys, ask for feedback, ask for reviews, and keep them guessing what’s next and just how much better your product can be.

 8- Keep them in the loop

-Here is what my complete onboarding process looks like:
+Here is what my complete onboarding process I prepared on Partake’s shop looks like:

 All in all, if it weren’t for the sake of the interactive onboarding, I wouldn’t be as interested in Partake as I am now.